-As well as telling a tale of two obsessive warring magicians hashing out their rivalry in 19th-century London, The Prestige features David Bowie as Nikola Tesla.
-Both aspects of the film are excellent.
-So too are leads Hugh Jackman and Christian Bale as said adversaries, in a movie that gets far less attention than Christopher Nolan’s other features but remains just as entertaining and spectacular.
+As well as telling a tale of two obsessive warring magicians hashing out their rivalry in 19th-century London, The Prestige features David Bowie as Nikola Tesla—and both aspects of the film are excellent.
+So too are leads Hugh Jackman and Christian Bale as said adversaries, in a movie that gets far less attention than Christopher Nolan’s other features, but remains just as entertaining and spectacular.

 When Denis Villeneuve made his English-language debut, of course he did so with a thriller, the French Canadian filmmaker’s favourite genre.
 As led by Hugh Jackman and Jake Gyllenhaal, the bleak, dread-inducing Prisoners charts the abduction of two Pennsylvanian girls, the police investigation to find the culprit and the response by one of the children’s fathers.
 Also impressive is the rest of the cast, spanning Paul Dano, Melissa Leo, Viola Davis, Maria Bello and Terrence Howard.

-Alongside Zodiac, Seven is one of David Fincher’s perfect thrillers, all while tackling a topic—serial killers—that the director clearly finds both fascinating and riveting.
+Alongside Zodiac, Se7en is one of David Fincher’s perfect thrillers, tackling a topic—serial killers—that the director has clearly found both fascinating and riveting across his career.
 No one will ever forget the film’s ending, or Brad Pitt’s screaming as it unveils its last grisly shock.
-No one will ever shake the movie’s elaborate and unsettling crime scenes, or its Nine Inch Nails-soundtracked opening credits.
+No one will ever shake the movie’s elaborate and unsettling crime scenes either, or its Nine Inch Nails-soundtracked opening credits.
 Yes, the list keeps going—because when Fincher tackles murder, he sets the bar.